Life Skills That Will Make You an Asset to Any Organization

 Source: Harvard Business School Online Creative Innovations

 The right communication is key in getting every task done efficiently.
 And when it comes to communication, your verbal and written skills, both of them matter.
 In a presentation or a meeting, when you voice your opinions fearlessly and in a confident manner, it immediately adds more weightage to your ideas.
-Similarly, when you write a winning pitch for your firm or send well-worded emails to your clients, you represent your company in an honourable way.
+Similarly, when you write a winning pitch for your firm or send well-worded emails to your clients, you represent your company in an honorable way.
 Being Presentable, Always

 Dressing up sharply for your office enables you to create a good impression on everyone around you.
 Having a sense of fashion and styling can definitely be a bonus point as you'd always be prepared for unexpected meetings or client visits.
 In recent times, the need to dress fashionably at work is on the rise.
 Most employers highly encourage this skill and even offer self-grooming courses to their employees.
 This is because as an employee, you don't just represent yourself in a public or office space, you represent your company.
+This skill is very valuable especially in the fashion design and marketing industry.

 Problem Solving Abilities